Earn an Associate PTA degree close to home at Penn State Mont Alto!

 Applications must be received by November 30 for Nursing, Physical Therapist Assistant, and Occupational Therapy programs.
 Are you ready?
 Apply here!
 If you need to transfer into the degree program from a different one, please use this form.

-The Physical Therapist Assistant Program at Penn State Mont Alto is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA 22314, 703-706-3245 firstname.lastname@example.org.
-Graduation from a physical therapist assistant education program accredited by CAPTE is necessary for eligibility to sit for the licensure examination, which is required in all states.
+The Physical Therapist Assistant Program at the Pennsylvania State University, Mont Alto Campus, is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA 22314, 703-706-3245, email@example.com.